AntreasAntoniou/DeepClassificationBot/README.md

 ## Twitter bot

-`bot.py` provides a Twitter bot that provides an interface for querying the classifier.
+`bot.py` is a Twitter bot that provides an interface for querying the classifier.

 ### Running the bot locally